mc12345678/order-delivery-date/README.txt

 ========================================================

 HISTORY:

+08/11/2018 by mc12345678 (http://mc12345678.com) (v2.6.1) as identified by a few people, the new checkout plugin that offers a single page check (One Page Checkout) was found not to be compatible with this plugin.
+This version incorporates use of notifiers in that software and the way it has reworked core Zen Cart operation to maintain operation.
+Also more work has been done to move operations further away from the core code and to make use of common characteristics in the Zen Cart software.
+  - Modified the template files to expand the ability to offer modified content.
+  - Modified usage of global variables to reference $GLOBALS[''] instead of using the global construct.
+  - Updated the jscript_a-mootools.js file to version 1.2.5.

 01/28/2018 by mc12345678 (http://mc12345678.com) (v2.6) as requested by Audrey at: https://www.zen-cart.com/showthread.php?92762-Order-Delivery-Date-Support-Thread&p=1341081#post1341081
   incorporated a method to display/hide (and therefore support requiring) the order delivery date field based on whether